Tchang27/shobu_rl/documents/training.md

         - against 8600 (see above run): 23-2-25
     - Model is steadily improving, but plateauing in recent epochs
     - Even with `Start from noisy prior, learned value function`
-    - Try from other run; the smoother policy distribution could indicate more flexible play/not fixated on one strategy
+    - Try curriculum learning: introduce random positions and play out from there

 ## Bug Fix
 - Positions where there are no valid moves is a loss for the current player